zzhdbw/Orpheus-TTS/readme.md

       print(f"It took {end_time - start_time} seconds to generate {duration:.2f} seconds of audio")
    ```

-4. Change the Url you connect to in vllm_inference/client.html
+4. Change the URL you connect to in vllm_inference/client.html

 ## Finetune Model